Baby suddenly refusing bottle feedings, even if he had always taken to them? Discover the 9 things you need to try (even includes a free printable!).

 See if your baby will take to that schedule.
 You might offer half the amount you usually do, then reserve the other half to drink with his snack.
 If he continues to refuse even that, you may even want to keep the bottle nearby and offer it a few minutes at a time.

-Unfortunately, this doesn’t establish the habit of sitting at the table for meals, but if he prefers to snack on the go, this may be a temporary solution to look into.
+But this doesn’t establish the habit of sitting at the table for meals, but if he prefers to snack on the go, this may be a temporary solution to look into.

 Either way, you’ll want to measure the bottles in smaller amounts so you don’t waste the milk.
 For breast milk, measure just the amount you need.
 If you’ve been pumping into bags, divide your usual amount into two bags so you don’t waste it.
 For instance, if you usually fill a five ounce bag, fill two 2.5 ounce bags instead.